Sapphirine/Mate_Finder_Dating_Website/README.md

 ## File Structure
     .
     ├── MateFinder_BigDataAnalytics        # Python Django Files (you want to run locally from this folder) ├── docs                               # Documentation files (contains presentation PPT and final report) ├── data_process                       # Python files that preprocess profile data and image URL ├── LICENSE
     └── README.md
+### MateFinder_BigDataAnalytics Folder Structure
+    .
+    ├── ...
+    ├── MateFinder_BigDataAnalytics         # Python Django Files (you want to run locally from this folder) │   ├── MateFinder                      # The application folder (all the code is here) ├── view.py                 # Controller connecting frontend and backend and do kmeans and image processing ├── model.py                # Connecting to AWS MySQL database ├── static                  # This folder contains all the CSS and JS files └── templates               # This folder contains HTML templates │   ├── MateFinder_BigDataAnalytics     # Main website folder (contains settings and URLs) │   └── manager.py                      # python file comes with Django that can manage the project └── ...
+### Data Process folder

 ## How to access our website?